KafuuKion/YouTube-Music-OneKey-Scripts/README.md

 Some JavaScript console scripts to one-key tedious operations when fresh to YouTube Music.

-Hope that might help someone who has recently hopped from other streaming services to YouTube Music and is struggling with its lack of multiselect support.
+Hope this might help someone who has recently hopped from other streaming services to YouTube Music and is struggling with its lack of multiselect support.

 They include:
 * Like all music in current playlist